1

 Back to Top

-Exceptions to Global Billing Guidelines
+Exceptions to Global or Partial Global Billing Guidelines

 The following examples are additional situations where itemization of OB services may be applicable.